STRUCTURES OF THE HUMAN EYE

 CORNEA – A curved band of strong, clear tissue on the surface of the eye, the cornea focuses light into the retina.
-This is the structure that the excimer laser works on.
-The Physicians Eye Care and Laser Center surgeon also creates the flap in this tissue.
+This is the structure that is involved in laser refractive surgery.

 IRIS – The colored part of your eye, it is actually a muscle that controls the size of the pupil.